 The very first thing I did on Monday morning was to sit back quietly in the silence and absorb the peace and safety of us all being okay.
 I let go of the panic that flooded my brain, shouting hysterically in my head that I wouldn’t be able to work, eat, function, talk to clients, or GOD FORBID…GET ON FACEBOOK!!! …and I just took a few deep breaths.

 Then as the shock of destruction began to subside, I gathered up my family, said a prayer of thanks that we were all okay and comforted my trembling dogs.

-After Mother Nature’s temper tantrum, I’m more aware of how much of a danger this can be.
-I am not going to tell you that I enjoyed or welcomed the disaster that happened to our community.
-Yet, there was something about having to be very present,very in the moment, using our intuition, problem-solving skills and creativity just to manage what would have been the normal day-to-day tasks that kept the days exhilarating, challenging and adventurous.
-We found creative ways to occupy time that otherwise would have been absorbed on Social Media.
+After Monday, I’m more aware of how much of a danger this can be.
+I am not going to tell you that I enjoyed or welcomed the disaster that happened to all of us Monday morning.
+Yet, there was something about having to be very present,very in the moment, using my intuition, problem-solving skills and creativity just to manage what would have been the normal day-to-day tasks that kept the day exhilarating, challenging and adventurous.
+We found creative ways to occupy time that otherwise would have been absorbed on the Net.

 The girls even got out oil paints and painted beautiful paintings, experimenting with the medium for the first time ever.
 And I faced the challenge of making a family dinner without an indoor stove, get my work done, and manage a household of bored, internet-less children.